keystonejs/keystone/examples/nextjs-keystone-supabase-auth/README.md

 # Keystone in NextJS with Supabase and Supabase Auth

-This is a example of using KeystoneJS with NextJS and Supabase Auth.
+This is an example of using KeystoneJS with NextJS and Supabase Auth.

 ## Features